Pendleton Manor

 This FacilityWV Averagevs.
 WV Avg

 Total inspections Info Combined count of all routine and focused inspections.
 Excludes complaint investigations.
-417 This facility has 76% fewer total inspections than a typical West Virginia nursing home (4 vs. WV avg 17).↓ 76% better
+417 This facility has had 76% fewer total inspections than the West Virginia average (4 vs. WV avg 17).
+More inspections can mean more regulatory scrutiny rather than worse care.↓ 76% fewer

 Inspection Reports Summary Info An editor-reviewed summary of the themes and findings across this facility's recent inspection reports.